AD748/Voom/README.md

 <!-- ## <a name="introduction">🤖 Introduction</a> -->

-Built with the latest Next.js and TypeScript, this project replicates Zoom, a widely used video conferencing tool.
+Built with the latest Next.js and TypeScript, this project is essentially a video conferencing tool.
 It enables users to securely log in, create meetings and access various meeting functionalities such as recording, screen sharing, and managing participants.

 ## <a name="tech-stack">⚙️ Tech Stack</a>